 Our firm’s consumer protection attorneys will continue to investigate and monitor this situation and be on the lookout for improper wage garnishment and other issues that could harm student loan borrowers during the COVID-19 pandemic.

 Maginnis Law’s consumer law attorneys are committed to helping consumers like you who have been wronged by big corporations.
-You can reach our firm’s consumer law attorneys by phone at 919.526.0450 or email us at firstname.lastname@example.org.
+You can reach our firm’s consumer law attorneys by phone at 919.526.0450, by email at email@example.com, or through our contact page.